milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 * N0.HOG0000401 (Gene Group 9)
 * N0.HOG0009002 (Gene Group 9)

 similar to the detoxification, which means not a lot going on in Bruchinae and Curculionidae, but there's one massively expanding in Z. morio (N0.HOG0000401).
+TODO read about that one specifically? what is it about the reproduction in that species?